zerocracy/words/md/how-it-works.md

-No matter what development process your team uses—Kanban, Scrum, or Waterfall—manageability [depends][measure-or-not] on how [fairly] and objectively you reward your most productive programmers.
+No matter what development process your team uses—Kanban, Scrum, or Waterfall—manageability [depends][measure-or-not] on how [fairly] and objectively you **reward** your most productive programmers.
-Zerocracy does exactly that: it [measures][zerocrat] each person's contribution according to predefined and configurable bylaws, eliminating favoritism, subjectivity, and [emotions].
+Zerocracy does exactly that: it [measures][zerocrat] each person's contribution according to predefined and configurable **bylaws**, eliminating favoritism, subjectivity, and [emotions].

 Zerocracy is non-intrusive: it doesn't tell programmers what to do, when, or how.
-Instead, it observes their actions and informs them when they earn or lose points.
+Instead, it **observes** their actions and informs them when they earn or lose points.
 Programmers can view their individual contribution statistics in an HTML summary updated every few hours ([example][vitals]).